trjohnny/automatic-memory/README.md

 ### Team Collaboration
-- Giovanni Coronica:
+- Giovanni Coronica [giovanni.coronica@studenti.units.it]:
     - Developed of the Statistics Module.
     - Contributed to the design, test and development of the Interpolator module

-- Thomas Rossi Mel:
+- Thomas Rossi Mel [thomas.rossimel@studenti.units.it]:
     - Developed the Interpolator Module.
     - Contributed to the design, test and development of the Statistics module